 Is the Bite Dangerous?

 The short answer is equal parts yes and no. The recluse is a very venomous spider.
 Its venom rivals that of rattlesnakes.
-Fortunately, it is only capable of offloading a small amount of venom that is oftentimes not enough to kill a person.
+Fortunately, it can only offload a small amount of venom, often not enough to kill a person.

 While they are generally not aggressive, they will bite if it feels threatened.
 It will also bite if it is accidentally crushed or touched.
 The brown recluse will usually only bite humans if there is contact with the spider itself.